CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 I put the `tinyobjloader` library contents into the `external` folder, so I had to include the relevant header and source file in the project, as well as mark their locations to be included and linked.

 Additionally, I decided to compile this all with `C++17`, in case I decided to make use of the `std::filesystem` library (a slight quality of life fix over just calling it via `std::experimental::filesystem`)

+#### Moving DLLs

+Look, I don't like what I did either.

+I manually copied the `OpenImageDenoise.dll` and `tbb.dll` from their rightful homes to the directory where my built `Release` executable was, so that it might run.

+Certainly, CMake has a way to do this, but as somebody who is not a CMake wizard at this point, this will have to do.

 ## Sources